 Ella started working with Theatre of Yugen as a sound designer and production manager before coming on staff as Office Manager.
 She graduated from UC Santa Cruz with a degree in Theatre Arts, focusing primarily on acting and directing, and initially moved to San Francisco to focus on music and sound.
-In addition to working with the team at Yugen, she teaches parent-child group music lessons, theatre classes for young ones, and sings in a neo-soul band.
-She also continues to explore sound through work as a freelance sound designer.
+In addition to working with the team at Yugen, she teaches theatre to children at The Rabbit Hole and continues to work as a freelance sound designer.
 She is also currently fleshing out an EP of original songs to be released in late 2018.

 Matt Snelham, President, Board Member since 2014